 The good news is that Flagler Technologies, a premier IT solutions provider in Florida, can help ensure that your business stays protected.
-Make sure that all of your private data, for both employees and customers, is secure; that you are taking every possible step to thwart attempted phishing scams; and that every member of your team knows what to be on the lookout for.
-Additionally, it is imperative to know how to respond to attempted phishing scams, what to and not to do, and the best defenses to employ.
+Make sure that all of your private data, for both employees and customers, is secure; that you are taking every possible step to thwart suspicious activities; and that every member of your team knows what to be on the lookout for.
+Additionally, it is imperative to know how to respond to a phishing email or message, what to and not to do, and the best defenses to employ.

 What Are Phishing Scams?

-In order to learn how to prevent phishing scams, first, it is essential to understand what precisely phishing is and how criminals attempt to access your information.
-Phishing scams are any event in which a hacker or criminal attempts to gain private data by way of fraud.
+In order to learn how to prevent a phishing message, first, it is essential to understand what precisely phishing is and how criminals attempt to access your information.
+Online scams are any event in which a hacker or criminal attempts to gain private data by way of fraud.

 This data can include company user names, passwords, credit cards, and banking information, and much more.
 Usually, a criminal will attempt to disguise themself as a legitimate source in order to trick employees into handing over valuable information.

-Examples of common phishing scams include using e-mail addresses that mimic real company users, phone calls where the caller identifies themself as a member of the government or a trusted service provider, and more.
+Examples of these common scams include using e-mail addresses that mimic real company users, phone calls where the caller identifies themself as a member of the government or a trusted service provider, and more.
+It's important to prepare your office staff on how to handle a phishing email such as this.

 Return email addresses that are similar, yet not identical to, a trusted source such as internal senders or trusted vendors.